MileHacker Logo

 • Flavors: Rajasthani food often tastes spicy, savory, and rich.
 Desserts incorporate sweetness from jaggery (unrefined sugar) and sugar.

-• Dining Customs: Traditionally, people eat food with their right hand.
+• Dining Customs: Traditionally, people eat food together with their right hand.
 Guests often receive generous portions and are served first.
 It is polite to finish what is on your plate, but avoid overfilling it initially.
-Wash hands before and after meals.
+Wash hands before and following meals.
 Do not point your feet at food or other people; this is disrespectful.

 Meal Times